tslocke/hobocookbook/manual/lifecycles.markdown

         my_friendship.lifecycle.reject!(user)
 {.ruby}

-The `lifecyle` declaration can take two options:
+The `lifecyle` declaration can take three options:

  - `:state_field` - the name of the database field (a string field) to store the current state in.
 Default '`state`'

  - `:key_timestamp_field` - the name of the database field (a datetime field) to store a timestamp for transitions that require a key (discussed later).
 Set to `false` if you don't want this field.
 Default '`key_timestamp`'.

+ - `:key_timeout` - keys will expire after this amount of time.
+   Default `999.years`.

 Note that both of these fields are declared `never_show` and `attr_protected`.